Finding the Inverse Function of a Square Root Function

 I know that it will pass the horizontal line test because no horizontal line will intersect it more than once.
 This is a good candidate to have an inverse function.

-Again, I am able to easily describe the range because I have spent time to graph it.
+Again, I am able to easily describe the range because I have spent the time to graph it.
 Well, I hope that you realize the importance of having a visual aid to help determine that “elusive” range.

 How will I decide which one to choose?
 The key is to consider the domain and range of the original function.
 I will swap them to get the domain and range of the inverse function.
 Use this information to match which of the two candidate functions satisfy the required conditions.

 Although they have the same domain, the range here is the “tie-breaker”!
-The range tells us that the inverse function has minimum value of y = − 3 and maximum value of y = 0.
+The range tells us that the inverse function has a minimum value of y = − 3 and a maximum value of y = 0.